 Intimidation is not allowed.
 No put-downs, verbal abuse, emotional abuse or physical should be used.
 Demeaning labels of the other person should not be said, such as selfish, a loser, insecure, defensive, a slob, or useless in bed.
 You’ll regret saying these words and the relationship may not be saved if you use words such as these.

 Your body language needs to also be under control.
 If your arms are gesturing strongly, you’re screaming, and your eyes are spitting out negativity, you’ll be demonstrating what your emotions are.
-It’s better to talk as calmly as possible, repeat how you see the situation, and make suggestions to resolve the issue that you think are reasonable and are most likely to be accepted by your partner.
+It’s better to talk as calmly as possible, repeat how you see the situation and make suggestions to resolve the issue that you think is reasonable and are most likely to be accepted by your partner.

-Take a Break, If Needed
+Take a Break, if Needed

 If the argument gets too heated, take a break.
 The best thing to do is to agree beforehand that either one of you can request to leave the room for a period of time to cool off.
 When you’re in the heat of an argument, your judgment can get clouded and it will be more difficult to see the best option for resolving the issue.